An Introduction to Florida Scallop Season

 The most fertile bay for scalloping grounds on Florida's West Coast are found from Homosassa to St. Joe's Bay.
 Scalloping in Steinhatchee, a quiet little fishing village near the Suwannee River, is legendary.
 To get started, all you need is a boat (guided trips are available), snorkel gear and a good attitude.

 Scalloping is allowed north of the Pasco-Hernando County line all the way to the West Bank of the Mexico Beach Canal in Bay County.
-The season opened July 1 and extends through Sept.
-10, but do not fear, the last few weeks of the harvest are often the best since the scallops have had time to mature.
+The season varies by location, but do not fear, the last few weeks of the harvest are often the best since the scallops have had time to mature.

-For more information, go to the Florida Fishing and Wildlife Conservation Commission's website at www.myfwc.com.
+For details about seasons, zones and bag limits, go to the Florida Fishing and Wildlife Conservation Commission's website.